SOFIE-project/ARD-Implementation/README.md

 The current smart contract also stores a reward for the researcher that can be collected by them at any moment after the vulnerability has been disclosed (V.State == Disclosed).
 The reward amount is set and funded by the Vendor at acknowledgeVulnerability.

+## Structure of the folders

+During the development phase we are evaluating different architectures of smart contracts.
+Both the **contracts/** and **test/** folders keep a sub-folder for each proposed architecture.
+Currently we have:
+- *singleContract/*: In this design the system is composed by a single smart contract keeping a reference to each vulnerability.
+A vulnerability is a *struct*;
+- *contractPerVulnerability/*: In this design the system is composed by a factory contract creating a smart contract for each vulnerability.
+A smart contract for a Vendor is also provided to manage the bounties;
+- *contractPerVendor/*: **(TODO)** In this design we have a factory contract creating a smart contract for each Vendor.
+Each Vendor contract manages the bouties and stores, as *structs*, the vulnerability records opened to that particular Vendor.

 ## The flow of the smart contract functions

+**This flow follows the singleContract version.
+TODO move this description inside *contracts/singleContract/***

 In the figure below shows the sequence of calls of the smart contract functions.
 The boxes (frames) represent the cases that we can have:
 - The Authority creates (deploy) the smart contract